alireza-aghelan/medical-image-super-resolution/README.md

 # medical-image-super-resolution

-In this project, we use the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for medical image super-resolution.
+In this work, we use the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for medical image super-resolution.
 In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using medical image datasets.